Promo code MOMSDAY applied for 25% off!Offer ends 05/11/2026

 • Fast background check process, helping to speed up your application.

-• Active support from the Carolina Real Estate Commission, which provides clear guidelines and resources.
+• Active support from the North Carolina Real Estate Commission, which provides clear guidelines and resources.

-For aspiring real estate brokers in North Carolina, this state offers a balanced yet accessible route to licensure.
+For aspiring real estate brokers, the North Carolina real estate exam prep program at Lexawise offers everything you need for this balanced yet accessible route to licensure.

 2. South Carolina